The Cockleshell Heroes: Reshoots

 Irving Allen decided Maibaum's script did not have enough comedy, so he had Forbes rewrite Maibaum's revision and direct some sequences without telling Ferrer.
 When Ferrer found out, he left the film.

 Forbes later said, "I was responsible for reshooting a great deal of them, without Ferrer's knowledge, because the producers weren't happy with the way it was going."
 He says these scenes involved Howard and were directed by Allen.
 Forbes was on set during these which he said "was really valuable training which would serve me well later on" when he became a director.

+In August 1955 Irving Allen told the press the unit had been filming for two weeks without Ferrer.
+He said "When Ferrer finished the film we found that he had made it a tour de force for Joe Ferrer.
+But he seems to have forgotten about the rest of the cast.
+He designed the whole picture for himself.
+So I've been rectifying things.
+I've been doing close ups of Trevor Howard that Joe forgot to do when he was busy doing close ups of himself."
+The reshoots also involved filming the blowing up of the German ships.

 During filming, the two survivors of the mission told the producers they had no idea what the cargo was in the ships that were destroyed.
 After the film was completed, Broccoli claimed that the Duke of Edinburgh and Lord Mountbatten told him the contents of the cargo were radar equipment bound for Japan.
 Broccoli thought this made the story more interesting and had additional sequences shot to be added to the release print.
 This cost an extra $5,600.